Code-Institute-Submissions/Interactive-Frontend-Development-6/README.md

 1. Log in to GitHub and naviate to the main page of the repository.

-2. Under the repository name, click "Clone or download".
+2. Above the list of files, click the button "Code".

-3. To clone your repository in GitHub Desktop, under "Clone with HTTPS", click Open in Desktop.
+3. Click "Open with GitHub Desktop" to clone the repository with GitHub Desktop.

 4. Follow the prompts in GitHub Desktop to complete the clone.